AdobeDocs/acp-mobile-sdkdocs/src/pages/documentation/migrate-to-android.md

 <InlineAlert variant="info" slots="text"/>

 The `registerExtension` API for each extension is deprated in the latest mobile SDK.
 You don't need to register extensions seperately, now you can call `MobileCore.registerExtensions` instead.
-See [Update SDK initialization](#update-sdk-initialization) section for more details.
+See the [Update SDK initialization](#update-sdk-initialization) section for more details.

 | Deprecated API                    | Alternative API                    |
 | :-------------------------------- | :--------------------------------- |